 It can take many forms: videos, blogs, reports, guest articles, case studies, speaking at an event, and more.
 It can be as long and in-depth as a whitepaper, or a short and sweet social media post.
 All that matters is that the content addresses problems in your/your customers’ industry, and (hopefully) how your business is solving those issues.

-User-generated content has been cited as one of the most credible sources of content to B2B buyers.
+User-generated content has been cited as one of the most credible sources of content for B2B buyers.
 This can be as simple as a customer review or interactions on social media.

 The gold standard to aim for is also the most complex: case studies.
 Of all types of content, case studies have been cited as the most valuable to B2B buyers.
 They’re an excellent way for you to show your biggest successes, backed up with clear evidence and data to support the claims you make in other forms of marketing.